-With the global pandemic, we’re all using the Zoom app these days to conduct business meetings, book club meeting and even keep in touch with family.
+With the global pandemic, we’re all using the Zoom app these days to conduct business meetings, book club meetings, and even keep in touch with family.
 If you’ve never used Zoom before, Zoom is a cloud-based video-conferencing tool that has a basic plan that is free to use.
 The basic plan lets you host Zoom meetings for up to 100 participants with a 40 minute limit on group meetings.
 It also includes unlimited 1 to 1 meetings.
 Whether you are using Zoom for business or pleasure, read the following tips on Zoom etiquette to get you up to speed.

 Before you get on to a Zoom call, decide which room you’ll be using for your call.
 A living room, home office, or den is ideal, although due to space considerations, you may need to get on your Zoom meeting from your bedroom.
 Just make sure that whichever room you use is clean and tidy so that objects such as dirty laundry or dishes do not appear in the background of your Zoom call.
 Having a painting on the wall behind you or a plant or bookshelf in your background makes your Zoom call look professional yet relaxed.